Leverage your legal decisions with our self-publishing solution for your website or intranet

 Current awareness tools

 Users can subscribe to RSS feeds or email alerts to receive regular updates about new content added to your Decisia.
+JSON feeds and syndication mechanisms can be turned on as well if your content should be shared with third party publishers.

 Decisia is compliant with the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
 WCAG’s guidelines have been incorporated into several regulatory instruments.
 Decisia lets you give persons with disabilities adequate access to your decisions.